pmcote/Class4DatabasesDraft/README.md

 Find all users with the name 'bob', sort them in descending order based on their grade, and then print them to the console.
 Using the exec function allows you to chain multiple query elements (like `find` and `sort`) together before providing a callback.
 This allows Mongoose to form one large Mongo query and be more performant than running additional queries in the callbacks of other queries.
-Check out the [getting started](http://mongoosejs.com/docs/index.html) guide on Mongoose to learn how to connect to your MongoDB database and the basics of saving and loading records.

-How do your organize all these new database calls?
-We will work on that during the in-class so that you can work though the exercises with ease.